AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

-JitInlinePolicyReplay | enable replay from replay file JitInlineReplayFile   | name of the replay file to read from JitInlinePolicyFull   | enable FullPolicy heuristic JitInlinePolicyModel  | enable ModelPolicy heurisitic JitInlineLimit        | enable K-limiting JitNoInlineRange      | disable inlines in a subset of methods
+JitInlinePolicyReplay | enable replay from replay file JitInlineReplayFile   | name of the replay file to read from JitInlinePolicyFull   | enable FullPolicy heuristic JitInlinePolicyModel  | enable ModelPolicy heuristic JitInlineLimit        | enable K-limiting JitNoInlineRange      | disable inlines in a subset of methods